 An Interest only mortgage allows you to pay just the mortgage interest each month and not the capital borrowed.
 This results in lower monthly payments than on a repayment mortgage, but at the end of the term, you’ll still owe the original amount you borrowed from the lender.
-Before lending money on an interest-only basis, mortgage lenders will want to see that you have an approved repayment plan in place.
+Before lending money on an interest-only basis, mortgage lenders will want to see that you have a robust repayment strategy in place.

 We’ve answered the questions you might have

 Why can it be difficult to obtain an interest only mortgage?